esonderegger/turtlesim-demo/README.md

     npm run dev

 Finally, open up a web browser and go to [http://localhost:3000](http://localhost:3000) to see the simulated turtle in a Leaflet interactive map.
 Click the buttons to command the turtle to draw a star or upload one of the SVG files in this repository to have the turtle draw its path.

+## Limitations

+This turtlesim controller can only move in straight lines.

+As a result of this limitation, SVG files with path elements containing Bezier curves and arcs are not supported and will produce incorrect paths.

+Translation transformations of path elements are supported but all other transformations are not.